Iran says oil ban will not halt nuclear work

 "Iran is not after tension, and closure of the Strait is a politically motivated issue," he said.

 Qasemi rejected Ankara's complaint that the price was too high.
-"Iran surely cannot decrease its natural gas price (for Turkey) without legal authorization," he said.
+"Iran surely cannot decrease its natural gas price (for Turkey) without legal authorisation," he said.

-Iran exports 10 billion cubic meters of gas each year to Turkey, making it Ankara's second-biggest supplier after Russia.
+Iran exports 10 billion cubic metres of gas each year to Turkey, making it Ankara's second-biggest supplier after Russia.

 The Islamic state holds the world's second-largest gas reserves, but currently has no major net exports, partly because of sanctions.